 1. What is it made from?

-A quick scan of the ingredients label on any product can identify some common nasty toxins to avoid, such as Ammonia, Benzene, Chlorine, Dioxin, Formaldehyde, Mercury, Mineral Oil, Parabens, Petrochemicals, Phosphates, Phthalates, SLS, Synthetic Fragrance, Toluene and Triclosan (for a comprehensive list, check out our Safety & Sustainability Standard).
+A quick scan of the ingredients label on any product can identify some common nasty toxins to avoid, such as Ammonia, Benzene, Chlorine, Dioxin, Formaldehyde, Mercury, Mineral Oil, Parabens, Petrochemicals, Phosphates, Phthalates, SLS, Synthetic Fragrance, Toluene and Triclosan (for a comprehensive list, check out our glossary of toxins you should avoid).

 Unfortunately, not every product lists all its ingredients on the packaging – this in itself is a big red flag.